stolostron/rhacm-docs/security/create_image_vuln.md

 6. Select an entry to view more details.

-## Updating an image vulnerability policy
+## Updating image vulnerability policies

 ### Deleting an image vulnerability policy